 The NISSAN Advanced Air Bag System and front passenger air bag status light will take a few seconds to register a change in the front passenger seat status.
-For example, if a large adult who is sitting in the front passenger seat exits the vehicle, the front passenger air bag status light will go from OFF to ON for a few seconds and then to OFF.
 This is normal system operation and does not indicate a malfunction.

 If a malfunction occurs in the front passenger air bag system, the supplemental air bag warning light \checkmark , located in the meter and gauges area of the instrument panel, will be illuminated (blinking or steadily lit).
 Have the system checked.
 It is recommended that you visit a NISSAN dealer for this service.